-High school diploma or an equivalent and at least 3 years of experience from which comparable knowledge and skills can be acquired is necessary
+High school diploma or equivalent and at least 3 years of experience from which comparable knowledge and skills can be acquired is necessary.

 Bachelor's degree or an equivalent combination of education and experience for which comparable knowledge, skills and abilities may be acquired.
 Proficient in Word, PowerPoint, Excel, Outlook and PeopleSoft.